 In consideration for the PSC Extension, the Consortium agreed to a signing bonus of \$65.0 million (\$21.8 million, net to VAALCO) payable to the government of Gabon (the "signing bonus").
 The Consortium paid \$35.0 million (\$11.8 million, net to VAALCO) in cash on September 26, 2018 and paid \$25.0 million (\$8.4 million, net to VAALCO) through an agreed upon reduction of the VAT receivable owed by the government of Gabon to the Consortium as of the effective date.
 An additional \$5.0 million (\$1.7 million, net to VAALCO) was paid in cash by the Consortium following the end of the drilling activities described below.
 The Company accrued the \$1.7 million share of this remaining payment as of December 31, 2019.
 This payment was made in February 2020.
-The amount paid through a reduction in VAT has been recorded at \$4.2 million, which represents the book value of the receivable, net of the valuation allowance as of the effective date.
-In addition, the Company recorded an increase of \$18.6 million resulting from the deferred tax impact for the difference between book basis and tax basis.
-A corresponding \$18.6 million deferred tax liability was recorded, which reduced the net deferred tax assets.
-The Company has allocated the share of the signing bonus between proved and unproved leasehold costs using the acreage attributable to million attributed to unproved leasehold costs and \$13.7 million attributed to unproved leasehold costs.
+The amount paid through a reduction in VAT has been recorded at \$4.2 million resulting from the deferred tax impact for the difference between book basis and tax basis.
+A corresponding \$18.6 million deferred tax is the Company has allocated the share of the signing bonus between proved and unproved leasehold costs using the acreage attributable to the previous exploitation areas and the additional acreage in the expanded exploitation areas resulting in \$22.5 million being attributed to proved leasehold costs.

-Under the PSC Extension, the Consortium was required to drill two wells and two appraisal wellbores by September 16, 2020.
+Under the PSC Extension, the Consortium was required to drill two wells and two appraisal wellbores as well as conduct two technical studies by September 16, 2020.
 The Consortium completed drilling two development wells and two appraisal wellbores during the 2019/2020 drilling campaign with the last appraisal wellbore completed in February 2020.
-The Consortium is also required to complete two technical studies by September 16, 2020 at an estimated cost of \$1.3 million gross (\$0.4 million, net to VAALCO).
-These studies are currently being performed and are expected to be completed on a timely basis.
+During September 2020, the Consortium completed the two technical studies at a cost of \$1.5 million gross (\$0.5 million, net to VAALCO).